How to Learn a New Language Effectively for 9-5 Professionals

 Set End Goals

 If you don’t already have one, you need to set your end goals.
 What do you want to achieve out of your language learning journey?
 Do you just want to learn how to communicate in a basic manner, or you would like to know how to communicate fluently in your target language (TL)?
-Would you like to take certification exams or you’re only invested in speaking fluently without a need for any proof?
+Are you preparing for any certification exams?

 Learn languages on the go